MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-III-Commercial-Space-Transportation-Federal-Aviation-Administration-Department-Transportation/subchapter-A-General/part-401-Organization-Definitions/section-401.5.md

 (iii) For a suborbital ELV or RLV launch, launch ends after reaching apogee if the flight includes a reentry, or otherwise after vehicle landing or impact on Earth, and after activities necessary to return the vehicle to a safe condition on the ground.

-*Launch accident* means
+*Launch accident* means—

 (1) An event that causes a fatality or serious injury (as defined in 49 CFR 830.2) to any person who is not associated with the flight;

 (2) An event that causes damage estimated to exceed $25,000 to property not associated with the flight that is not located at the launch site or designated recovery area;

-(3) An unplanned event occurring during the flight of a launch vehicle resulting in the impact of a launch vehicle, its payload or any component thereof:
+(3) An unplanned event occurring during the flight of a launch vehicle resulting in the impact of a launch vehicle, its payload, or any component thereof:

 (i) For an expendable launch vehicle, outside designated impact limit lines; and

 (ii) For a reusable launch vehicle, outside a designated landing site.

-(4) For a launch that takes place with a person on board, a fatality or serious injury to a space flight participant or crew member.
+(4) For a launch that takes place with a person on board, a fatality or serious injury to a space flight participant, crew, or government astronaut.

 *Launch incident* means an unplanned event during the flight of a launch vehicle, other than a launch accident, involving a malfunction of a flight safety system or safety-critical system, or a failure of the licensee's or permittee's safety organization, design, or operations.